Adam Neylon: Public office

-During the 2017-18 Wisconsin Legislative Session, two bills authored by Neylon have been passed and signed into law.
-These bills are Wisconsin Act 39 and the REINS Act.
-Wisconsin Act 39 provides that state agency scope statements, which are the first step in the administrative rule-making process, will expire after 30 months, if they are not acted upon.
+During the 2017-2018 term, two bills authored by Neylon were passed and signed into law—2017 Wisconsin Act 39 and the REINS Act.
+Act 39 provides that state agency scope statements, which are the first step in the administrative rule-making process, will expire after 30 months, if they are not acted upon.
 The REINS Act allows Wisconsin citizens more input into the rule-making process, and places the authority to approve rules with implementation costs of $10 million or more in the hands of elected legislators.
 This law was the first of its kind to be passed by a state legislature.

-Neylon, as chair of the Assembly Committee on Jobs and the Economy, helped guide the Foxconn Incentive Bill through the Assembly committee process.
+In that same term, Neylon, as chair of the Committee on Jobs and the Economy, helped guide the Foxconn Incentive Bill through the Assembly committee process, enabling the establishment of the Wisconn Valley Science and Technology Park.
 He also authored the substitute amendment to the bill that was adopted by the full Assembly.